 You may have been concerned learning that CBD oil is extracted from cannabis.
-While your concerns are understandable, you should know that you have the option of CBD extracted from the cannabis plant marijuana or CBD extracted from the cannabis plant hemp.
+While your concerns are understandable, you should know that you have the option of choosing your preferred extraction method.
+You can purchase CBD extracted from the cannabis plant marijuana or CBD extracted from industrial hemp extract.

 While sorting through the many available CBD products, you may have noticed that there are many product options.
 Some products contain full- spectrum CBD, while others are made with a CBD isolate.
 The availability of these different product types is often a source of confusion for those still learning about the potential benefits of CBD, or are less familiar with the different types of CBD products.

 You need to know that full-spectrum CBD and products made with a CBD isolate both potentially benefit your endocannabinoid system.
 The best CBD oil is the one that meets your needs.
 Each kind has different things to offer, and no single product will suit every person.
 To choose the right one for you, here are a few things to consider.
 The following explanations may help you better understand your options and make your product selection a bit easier.

 Cannabidiol (CBD) is just one of many exogenous cannabinoids found in the cannabis plants.
 In fact, there are 113 other cannabinoids found in hemp extract.
 When you select a full-spectrum products, you benefit from this multitude of potentially beneficial exogenous cannabinoids, as well as the plant terpenes and flavonoids found in the original hemp plant.
 With a full-spectrum product, these compounds are left available in the same ratios that nature intended.
 The additional compounds found in a full- spectrum CBD products include: